Dating can be a numbers game – put the technology to work with Unlimited Browsing

 Do you have a bit of an imaginary check-list that you’re assessing guys against when you meet them?
 Is your first date game-plan pretty much a list of questions that they need to score pretty highly on in order to make it to a second date?

-Here’s some of the questions that I try and drop into the conversation fairly early on in my courtship rituals.
+Here’s some of the questions that we try and drop into the conversation fairly early on in our courtship rituals.

 How do you feel about dogs?

-I don’t have a dog.
-I don’t have any imminent plans to get a dog.
-But I generally find that guys who are into dogs are a bit more laid-back and easy to get on with.
+We don’t have a dog.
+We don’t have any imminent plans to get a dog.
+But we generally find that guys who are into dogs are a bit more laid-back and easy to get on with.

-I’m not looking for puppy-play.
-There’s nothing wrong with that, obviously, but it’s not for me.
+We’re not looking for puppy-play.
+There’s nothing wrong with that, obviously, but there’s a time and a place.

 It probably wouldn’t be a total deal-breaker if he admitted to being more of a cat-person, but it would put a question mark over our future together.